cal-icor/textbook/modules/meteorology-intro.md

 grader = otter.Notebook("meteorology-intro.ipynb")
 ```

-# Module 1: Intro to Weather and Climate!
+# Intro to Weather and Climate!

 ## Welcome to `GEOG/ERTH 152`